h3rald/min/site/contents/learn-data-types.md

 quotation
 : A list of elements, which may also contain symbols.
 Quotations can be be used to create heterogenous lists of elements of any data type, and also to create a block of code that will be evaluated later on (quoted program).

 Additionally, quotations structured in a particular way can be used as dictionaries, and a few operators are available to manage them more easily (`dhas?`, `dget`, `ddel` and `dset`).
-A dictionary is a quotation containing zero or more quotations of two elements, the first of which is a symbol that has not already be used in any of the other inner quotations.
+A dictionary is a quotation containing zero or more quotations of two elements, the first of which is a string that has not already be used in any of the other inner quotations.

 > %sidebar%
 > Example